oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_enduser.md

     ![](images/select-chart1.png " ")

-    b) In the Chart dialog, select / enter the following:
+    b) In the Chart dialog, select/enter the following:
       - For Chart Type: Select **Bar**
       - For Label: Select **Project**
       - For Value: Select **Cost**